-The Battle Royale game for computers, consoles and iOS devices pits 100 players against each other to be the last player standing on an ever-shrinking map.
+The Battle Royale game for computers, consoles and mobile devices pits 100 players against each other to be the last player standing on an ever-shrinking map.
 There are forts to build, treasure boxes to open and storms to escape.

 It’s free to play, wildly addictive and lots of fun.

 The game, while ultimately based around combat, imparts lessons in critical thinking, teamwork and wilderness survival — all lessons learned in Scouting.

 With that in mind, I thought I’d come up with the Top 5 merit badges that would help you win that sweet Victory Royale.

 But first, an obligatory “dadclaimer” (that’s a disclaimer written by a dad):